biozal/NewWorld/dm/House Adams.md

   - **Lord Louie of Needham**:  he is married to Lady Margaret of Needham.
 He is in his mid-60's.

-- **Lord Allen, Duke of Weston**: He is Lord Michael's uncle and the younger brother of his father.
+- **Lord Allen, Duke of Brookline**: He is Lord Michael's uncle and the younger brother of his father.
 He is in his mid-60s, with short curly brown hair and bright green eyes.
 He is known for his love of art and music.
 He is married to Lady Beatrice of Weston, who is in her mid-50s.

-  - **Lady Beatrice of Weston**:  She is married to Lord Allen.
+  - **Lady Beatrice of Brookline**:  She is married to Lord Allen.
 She is in her mid-50s

 - **Lady Elizabeth, Countess of Southborough**: She is Lord Michael's aunt and the younger sister of his mother.
 She is in her mid-60s, with long curly blonde hair and bright blue eyes.
 She is known for her grace and elegance.
 She is married to Lord James of Southborough.
   - **Lord James of Southborough** - Married to Lady Elizabeth.
 He is in his mid-70's.